How Foghat Hit the Big Time With ‘Fool for the City’

 "It was a Sunday morning and I hadn’t slept.
 Back in the ‘70s, we didn’t sleep that much," explained Earl in a 2014 interview with the Aquarian.
 "It was Nick Jameson’s idea.
 He had just joined us playing bass.
 He’d been our longtime producer before that.
 It was his idea since I have this penchant for fishing."

 That spur-of-the-moment joke, Earl added, could have backfired in a big way.
 "Anyway, we lift up the manhole cover and I’m sitting on a box.
 Almost immediately a couple of New York’s finest come by in their patrol car.
 They’re looking at us and they wind the window down.
-We’re like, 'Oh s---.'
+We’re like, 'Oh shit.'
 They yell out, 'Hey!
 You got a fishing license?' and then start laughing.
-So they come over and say, 'What the f--- are you doing?'
+So they come over and say, 'What the fuck are you doing?'
 They took some pictures with them handcuffing me.
 I love New York’s finest."

 Jameson contributed much more than the idea for the Fool for the City album cover.
 As Earl told Vintage Rock, the record's biggest hit and the band's signature number, "Slow Ride," came out of Foghat's first jam session with their new bassist.

 "The first song to come out of there was 'Slow Ride.'
-It was from a jam.
 We were just jamming," he recalled.
 "Nick had a cassette player and he would record whatever we played there.
 As I recall it, the whole song was written — the middle part and the bass part and the ending were all Nick’s ideas.
 Basically, Nick wrote the song, but we just jammed on it, and Nick cut the stuff up so it made sense as far as the song goes.
 And then Dave said, 'I’ve got some words.'"

 Looking back, Earl noted that while "Slow Ride" ended up resonating on a larger level than many Foghat tracks, it was really cut from pretty much the same cloth as the rest of the band's catalog — right down to its blues roots.